-2 Attainment in literacy and maths: Our assessments and observations indicate that significant numbers of disadvantaged and vulnerable children are at risk of not attaining age related expectations in literacy and maths.
-For some children, this was impacted by partial school closures due to the pandemic.
+2 Attainment in literacy and maths: Our assessments and observations indicate that a number of our disadvantaged and vulnerable children are at risk of not attaining age related expectations in literacy and maths.
 3 Social and emotional wellbeing: Our observations and conversations with our children and their families have shown us that several disadvantaged and vulnerable children have additional social and emotional issues which either currently impact, or are likely to impact, upon their progress.